 - Foundation courses that offer an alternative route if you don’t have the formal qualifications for immediate entry onto an undergraduate degree

 - Integrated Masters where you undertake a fourth year and convert your undergraduate degree to a postgraduate one.

 More information is on our Types of courses page.

 You could also get a taster of studying with Leeds through our free online courses.
 They are offered in a range of subjects, and could help you decide which course is right for you and provide some subject experience to help boost your application.

 You should apply online through UCAS for full-time courses.
-Our UCAS code is L23.
 International students should apply through the UCAS system in the same way as UK students.
 Find out about our overseas offices and support you can get with applying in your country.